emmett-framework/emmett/docs/dal/operations.md

 As we seen in the [models](./models) section, adding a model to your `DAL` instance will add a `Table` object accessible both with the model name and the table name.

-Since the tables shares the fields with models, you can use them for querying too.
+Since the tables share the fields with models, you can use them for querying too.
 In fact you can write the same query in all these ways:

 ```python
 Event.where(lambda e: e.location == "New York")